Purchase Price Allocation (PPA): A Complete Guide for M&A and Financial Reporting

 Step 1 – Determine the fair value of the consideration paid

 Cash, shares, promissory notes, contingent payments, earnouts, and other kinds of payment can all be used as consideration in a business combination.
 The consideration must be recorded at its acquisition-date fair value, regardless of its form or time.
-Here are several examples:
+Include cash, equity issued, fair value of contingent consideration (earn‑outs), assumed debt that is part of consideration, and any previously held equity interests remeasured at fair value.

 Step 2 – Revalue all existing assets and liabilities to their acquisition-date fair values